-The largest town in western Algarve, Portimão was once a major center of sardine fishing and processing.
-Not a touristic destination in itself, this is a relaxing place with 50.000 working-class Portuguese residents where old fishing docks were transformed into scenic promenades on the Arade River.
+The largest town in western Algarve, Portimão was once a major center for sardine fishing and processing.
+Not an international tourist destination in itself, this is a relaxing place with 50,000 working-class Portuguese residents where old fishing docks were transformed into scenic promenades on the Arade River.
 But the real activity in Portimao happens 2 miles from town, at Praia da Rocha (Rock Beach), a purpose-built resort designed for foreign tourists and packed-full of modern hotels, bars and restaurants.
 The beach at Praia da Rocha is a mile long stretch of sand, with a wooden walkway running alongside it.
 In the summer, young crowds turn it into a party scene.
 No Portuguese charm or history here, just high-rises and heavy traffic, but they don’t seem to mind.

-All the charm and history – and everything else typically Portuguese – lacking in Praia da Rocha we found right next door, in attractive Lagos.
+All the charm and history – and everything else typically Portuguese – that were lacking in Praia da Rocha, we found right next door, in attractive Lagos.
 A lively town near Algarve’s most glorious beaches, Lagos was once an important naval center in Portugal, and today it still retains its character.
-The historic center is surrounded by a well-preserved Moorish wall overlooking a pretty harbor, and on the the main streets there is a wide variety of restaurants, bars and boutiques.
-This is a good base from where to explore the Western Algarve, and also an ideal destination for those interested in more than great beaches and sunny weather for their holidays.
+The historic center is surrounded by a well-preserved Moorish wall overlooking a pretty harbor, and on the main streets, there is a wide variety of restaurants, bars and boutiques.
+This is a good base from which to explore the Western Algarve, and also an ideal destination for those interested in more than great beaches and sunny weather for their holidays.

 We drove all the way west to get to Sagres, the small and unassuming town that is the westernmost tip of Europe.
-In the Middle Age the extreme Southwest of Portugal was believed to be the end of the world, it marked the limit of all the land known to mankind.
-All that changed right in Sagres, in the 15th-century, when a nobleman known as Henry the Navigator set up a school of navigation and a shipyard in town – the Sagres School of Navigation, which shot Portugal to world prominence and wealth.
-The school was where the Age of Discoveries started, where navigators and explorers such as Vasco da Gama, Ferdinand Magellan, Christopher Columbus and others learned the skills that would allow them to be the first Europeans to reach India, dominate the west coast of Africa, and later cross the Atlantic Ocean to discover the Americas.
+In the Middle Ages the extreme Southwest of Portugal was believed to be the end of the world; it marked the limit of all the land known to mankind.
+That changed right in Sagres, in the 15th-century, when a nobleman known as Henry the Navigator set up a school of navigation and a shipyard in town – the Sagres School of Navigation, which shot Portugal up to world prominence and wealth.
+The school was the site where the Age of Discoveries started, where navigators and explorers such as Vasco da Gama, Ferdinand Magellan, Christopher Columbus and others learned the skills that would allow them to be the first Europeans to reach India, dominate the west coast of Africa, and later cross the Atlantic Ocean to discover the Americas.